taylorbcraft/GPI/README.md

 This rebuilds the training data, validates S2REP against field measurements, trains the random forest, creates the field-level habitat map, compares it with Sentinel-1 LUI, and generates figures.

-To apply the saved model without recalibrating it:
+To apply the saved model to other years and study areas:

 ```r
 source("scripts/run_prediction_only.R")